Thesis

 Nuclear fusion has a long history of over-promising and under-delivering.
 The timeline of fusion contains many prototypes, experiments, and breakthroughs, but it took 90 years of research to reach net energy gain.
 As a result, there are questions around how likely it is for commercial viability to be achieved in the near term.
 This makes any projection about reaching commercial viability uncertain.
 For comparison, solar energy also took over 100 years to reach usage at scale.

-Further difficulties, associated with scaling energy production, might throw Helion off its timeline.
+Further difficulties associated with scaling energy production might throw Helion off its timeline.
 In Kirtley’s view, the main potential risk in Helion’s future is supply chain difficulties.
-He describes acquiring large scales of capacitors and semiconductors as the main limiting factor for Helion’s progress.
-The company uses many off-the-shelf components for its reactor, and development process, and its commercialization timeline could be under pressure from supply chain delays.
+He describes acquiring large quantities of capacitors and semiconductors as the main limiting factor for Helion’s progress.
+The company uses many off-the-shelf components for its reactor, and the development process and commercialization timeline could be under pressure from supply chain delays.
+To combat this, Helion Energy has moved some of its manufacturing in-house, including quartz tubes and high-voltage capacitors on its latest Polaris prototype.

 Limited Availability of Necessary Inputs